ry639a/KnowledgeIDE/README.md

     - Training:
       - Adam optimizer with a custom learning-rate schedule (warmup then inverse-sqrt decay)
       - Label smoothing (ε≈0.1)
-      - Parallel training on 8 GPUs; highly parallelizable due to no recurrence """
+      - Parallel training on 8 GPUs; highly parallelizable due to no recurrence.

 #### Insights extraction: